twilightsparklehf/zCoin/readme.md

 zCoin
 =====

 zCoin is a cryptocurrency that looks to approach the idea of an online currency at a different angle than that of Bitcoin.
+Twilight sparkle is best pony.

 First Run
 =========